-The consolidated financial statements include the accounts of the Master Fund and its wholly owned and controlled subsidiary, Romspen (Reomaster II) Holdings Inc. (Delaware) ("Reomaster II"), which in turn holds wholly owned and controlled subsidiaries, RIC Yanni Palms LLC (Texas) and RIC Akamai LLC (Hawaii).
+The consolidated financial statements include the accounts of the Master Fund and its wholly owned and controlled subsidiary, Romspen (Reomaster II) Holdings Inc. (Delaware) ("Reomaster II"), which in turn holds wholly owned and controlled subsidiaries, RIC Manvel Palms LLC (Texas), RIC Akamai LLC (Hawaii), RIC Lake District LLC (Tennessee), RIC Ka'ala LLC (Hawaii) and NB Mural West LLC (Pennsylvania).
 They are investment companies established for the general purpose of executing specific investment transactions on behalf of the Master Fund.
 All significant intercompany accounts and transactions have been eliminated in the consolidated financial statements.